-We have formed a priority-setting advisory group to help us make sense of these uncertainties.
+We then formed a priority-setting advisory group to help us make sense of these uncertainties.
 The advisory group includes patients, carers, health care professionals, researchers and people from lung charities.
-They have approved the list of uncertainties to be prioritised and are now working on ranking them.
-We hope to have a priority list to share in January 2020.
-We will then being working on priorities that arise through literature surveillance, the updating classification project, and submitted by guideline producers or other stakeholders.
-For further information see our plan.
+They approved the list of uncertainties to be prioritised and ranked them in a modified Delphi survey.
+The top ten uncertainties can be found here.
+We will then be working on priorities that arise through literature surveillance, the updating classification project, and submitted by guideline producers or other stakeholders.
+For further information see our plan and the full report.

 COPD patient group - NIHR programme grant - ongoing

 We formed a Patient Advisory Group including people living with COPD being treated at St George’s Hospital, London.
 They told us that air pollution, living with multiple illnesses, remembering to take their medication and attending organised exercise classes (called pulmonary rehabilitation) was really important to them.
 We used these priorities to shape the programme grant application, which was successful.
 We meet twice a year with the patients and so far they have been hugely helpful in developing the protocols for the reviews.
 We are currently working with them to complete these reviews and disseminate them.

 Updating classification project